kamicane/elements/doc/elements.md

 ### Returns

-- (*boolean*) Returns true if the Element has the class, otherwise false.
+- (*boolean*) Returns true if the element has the class, otherwise false.

 ### Examples